Costco Employee Retirement Guide

 Required Minimum Distributions (RMDs)

-- Start at Age 73: RMDs apply to 401(k)s and traditional IRAs; failure to withdraw results in a 25% penalty.
+• Start at 73: RMDs apply to 401(k)s and traditional IRAs.

-4. Estate & Legacy Planning
+4. Estate and Legacy Planning

 5. Final Retirement Checklist for Costco Employees